Norman2115/sfsb-web/README.md

 # Summit Features Web App

 This web application is a revamped version of the existing Summit Features website.
-It addresses two key problem statements set by the company:
+It addresses three key problem statements set by the company:
 1. **Bring Awareness to Motion Capture Technology**: Integrates a pose estimation algorithm that detects motion through the webcam and places virtual markers on the body joints.
 2. **Increase Summit Features' Presence in the Malaysian Industry**: Highlights the company's achievements and partnerships through visually appealing carousels.

-The design is responsive, clean, and minimalistic.
+3. **Minimal and Friendly UI Design**: The design is responsive, clean, and minimalistic.

 ## Features
 - Pose estimation using webcam for motion capture awareness.